Simplify Your Knowledge Management System with Slab

 Example #1: Day One of a New Job

-One of the use cases that Slab highlights on its website is the onboarding of new staff, and we agree that onboarding is a good example of where a tool like Slab can be instrumental.
+One of the use cases Slab highlights on its website is new-staff onboarding, and we agree that this is a good example of where a tool like Slab can be instrumental.

-Have you ever started a new job and had your orientation basically end after you are shown your desk and receive your ID badge?
+Have you ever started a new job and had your orientation end after you were shown your desk and received your ID badge?
 That has definitely happened to us.
 When are staff meetings?
 How do you use the phone?
 How do you reserve a conference room?
 From answers to basic questions like these to accessing personnel policies, new staff usually have lots of questions.
 However, because of limited resources, nonprofits don’t always offer formal orientations for incoming staff.

-We’ve worked for organizations that use Sharepoint to store personnel policies and staff orientation materials.
+We’ve worked for organizations that use SharePoint to store personnel policies and staff orientation materials.
 In theory, this should work.
-In practice, the search results can be hit or miss on Sharepoint, and it can be hard to find relevant information.
-Additionally, many organizations—because Sharepoint doesn’t have the most user-friendly structure—can lose sight of what is being stored on Sharepoint sites, leading to outdated content cluttering search results.
+In practice, SharePoint search results can be hit-or-miss, and finding relevant information can be hard.
+Additionally, many organizations—because SharePoint doesn’t have the most user-friendly structure—can lose sight of what's stored on SharePoint sites, leading to outdated content cluttering search results.

-We can see Slab being particularly useful for onboarding at larger organizations, where the relevant information for new hires can be spread across several offices and departments.
+We can see that Slab is particularly useful for onboarding at larger organizations, where relevant information for new hires can be spread across multiple offices and departments.

 Example #2: Storing Boilerplate

-Every organization, for-profit or non-profit, reuses text to reply to typical requests for information; respond to customer service questions; or describe the organization’s mission, services, or projects.
+Every organization, for-profit or non-profit, reuses text to reply to typical requests for information, respond to customer service questions, or describe the organization’s mission, services, or projects.
 For nonprofit organizations, another area where text is frequently recycled is in grant proposals.
-Descriptions of relatively constant aspects of an organization, such as an organization’s administrative structure or its history of accomplishments, can be considered “boilerplate” text and saved for use in subsequent proposals.
+Descriptions of relatively constant aspects of an organization, such as its administrative structure or history of accomplishments, can be considered “boilerplate” text and saved for use in subsequent proposals.

 Similar to boilerplate text, nonprofits often archive copies of past grant proposals that were successfully funded, harvesting sections as needed for use in new proposals.

-While there’s nothing wrong with using boilerplate text or borrowing language from past proposals, trying to find the right section of text or the most updated boilerplate language can be challenging if a nonprofit lacks an organized knowledge management system.
+While there’s nothing wrong with using boilerplate text or borrowing language from past proposals, finding the right section of text or the most up-to-date boilerplate language can be challenging if a nonprofit lacks an organized knowledge management system.

 One reason why it can be so hard to find the relevant text is that you may be searching for a short section of a much longer Word document.
 For example, you might need a description of your organization’s COVID response plan, which you know someone wrote recently.
 The problem is that the COVID response language may not be filed under “COVID Response Plan.”
 Instead, the text might be just a few paragraphs included within a document entitled “Quarter 2 Mitigation Plan Submitted to XYZ Foundation.”
-While you may eventually find what you are looking for using the search functions at your disposal, it could be a lengthy process.
+While you may eventually find what you are looking for using the search functions available to you, the process may be lengthy.

 In comparison, if you had saved the COVID response plan as a stand-alone post in Slab, a quick search would have surfaced the text you need.
 Although it’s always a good practice to use relevant titles—in this case, something like “COVID Response Plan for 2020”—Slab’s search function scans both the titles and the body of posts, so you could find the post by searching under the keyword “COVID,” which presumably would be mentioned in the response plan at least once.